a review by Jeffrey Overstreet

-For decades, viewers have marveled at the deeply engraved face of actor Tommy Lee Jones.
+For years, viewers have marveled at the deeply engraved face of actor Tommy Lee Jones.
 Now, seeing his directorial debut, The Three Burials of Melquiades Estrada, it all makes sense.
 You’d have extravagant furrows in your brow too if your imagination lived in territory like this.

 The Three Burials is about border crossings, but instead of playing the guy who arrests illegal aliens — as he did in Men in Black — Jones is playing Pete Perkins, a guy who watches with grim dismay as border patrolmen and Mexicans crossing over illegally clash in South Texas.
 It’s not the border that troubles him.
 He’s bothered by the way that these American enforcers those who strive so intently to trespass on U.S. soil.

 The problem reaches a breaking point when Perkins’ best friend Melquiades (Julio Cesar Cedillo) is shot and killed in a tragic mishap.
 An aging, irascible fellow, Perkins determines to find the shooter and deliver some good old-fashioned justice.
 Why not call the cops?
 Perkins suspects that the cops don’t want to trouble themselves over the corpse of “a wetback,” but he’s even more driven to even the score when he learns that the shooter was a border patrolman.